camunda/camunda-docs/docs/product-manuals/tasklist/deployment/configuration.md

 ## Logging

 Tasklist uses Log4j2 framework for logging.
-In the distribution archive as well as inside a Docker image `config/log4j2.xml`, logging configuration files are included and can be further adjusted to your needs:
+In the distribution archive and inside a Docker image `config/log4j2.xml`, logging configuration files are included and can be further adjusted to your needs:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>